-Application for56.
-(1) Recourse to a Court against an award may be made onlysetting aside asby an application for setting aside in accordance with subsections (2) and exclusive recourse (3). against award.
+Application for 56.
+(1) Recourse to a Court against an award may be made only by setting aside an exclusive recourse against award.
+56. (1) Recourse to a Court against an award may be made only by an application for setting aside in accordance with subsections (2) and (3).

-- (2) An award may be set aside by the Court only where- - (a) the party making the application furnishes proof that- - (i) a party to the arbitration agreement referred to in section 8 was under some incapacity; - (ii) the agreement is not valid under the law to which the parties have subjected it or, failing any indication thereon, under the law of Guyana; - (iii) the party making the application was not given proper notice of the appointment of an arbitrator or of the arbitral proceedings or was otherwise unable to present his or her case; - (iv) subject to subsection (3), the award deals with a dispute not contemplated by or not falling within the terms of the submission to arbitration, or contains decisions on matters beyond the scope of the submission to arbitration; or - (v) the composition of the arbitral tribunal or the arbitral procedure was not in accordance with the agreement of the parties, unless such agreement was in conflict with a provision of this Act from which the parties cannot derogate, or, failing such agreement, was not in accordance with this Act; or

-(b) the Court finds that-

-- (i) the subject-matter of the dispute is not capable of settlement by arbitration under the law of Guyana; or - (ii) the award is in conflict with the public policy of Guyana.
+- (2) An award may be set aside by the Court only where- - (a) the party making the application furnishes proof that- - (i) a party to the arbitration agreement referred to in section 8 was under some incapacity; - (ii) the agreement is not valid under the law to which the parties have subjected it or, failing any indication thereon, under the laws of Guyana;

+- (iii) the party making the application was not given proper notice of the appointment of an arbitrator or of the arbitral proceedings or was otherwise unable to present his or her case; - (iv) subject to subsection (3), the award deals with a dispute not contemplated by or not falling within the terms of the submission to arbitration, or contains decisions on matters beyond the scope of the submission to arbitration; or - (v) the composition of the arbitral tribunal or the arbitral procedure was not in accordance with the agreement of the parties, unless such agreement was in conflict with a provision of this Act from which the parties cannot derogate, or, failing such agreement, was not in accordance with this Act; or - (b) the Court finds that- - (i) the subject-matter of the dispute is not capable of settlement by arbitration under the law of Guyana; or - (ii) the award is in conflict with the public policy of Guyana.